22. Riemann Sums, Integrals and the FTC

 3. Definite Integral Properties

-The tables on the two previous pages listed the properties of indefinite integrals.
+The tables on the four previous pages listed the properties of indefinite integrals.
 On this page, we discuss additional properties of definite integrals.
 All the proofs are bases on the Riemann sum definition.

 Inequalities: